 It was not an easy transition.
 I applied for jobs for more than 6 months before I departed the marine corps with no success.
 While I was deployed in Iraq I started to become interested in MMA as I watched fights and read a B.J.
 Penn book.
 At the time I also thought I should compete at 145 lbs, and I thought I had what it took to fight and defeat Cris Cyborg.
 After I got out I continued to apply for jobs but was still unsuccessful.
 After selling almost everything I owned I decided to use my G.I. bill and go to school full time.
 The G.I. bill allowed me to train full time and start my MMA career.
 The Marine Corps instilled in me the discipline to train hard and stay focused.

-Tell us what are the most important things you learned in the marine corps.
+What are the most important things you learned in the marine corps?

 The most important thing that the Marine Corps taught me was my ability to face and overcome adversity.
 The stresses that being a marine teaches you that you are capable of anything.

 Talk to us through your MMA journey.
 What were the difficulties/challenges you faced?

 At the beginning of my career I couldn’t get a fight.
 Mind you I started fighting very soon after I started training.
 I had my first amateur fight 4 months after I began training and turned pro 5 months after I started training.
 I began fighting in Mexico and on reservations sometimes under questionable conditions like having Cecil People referee it.
 In the first two years of my career I was going to school full time and it was difficult balance maintaining a gpa while fighting.
 Often times I had to take my textbooks, assignments, essays, and tests to fight week.
 While everyone else would be in their hotel rooms relaxing I would be studying or doing school work.
 After my associates I decided to stop going to school and train full time.
 The rest is history.

 Has the sport changed in its attitude towards women since you began, in terms of audience as well as the people who employ you to fight?